UNAS Pro 4 vs Pro 8 vs UNAS 4: Which UniFi NAS Should You Buy?

 RAID Group Limits Matter

 The UNAS 4 and Pro 4 support only a single RAID group — all drives must be in one array.
-The Pro 8 supports multiple RAID groups and hot spare drives.
-If you need to separate OS backups from file shares, or keep a dedicated Protect archival volume, the Pro 8 is the only option that allows it without a second NAS device.
+Among the three models compared here, the Pro 8 is the only one that supports multiple RAID groups and hot spare drives.
+If you need to separate OS backups from file shares, or keep a dedicated Protect archival volume on a single device, the Pro 8 is the appropriate choice from this lineup.
+(The original seven-bay UNAS Pro also supports multiple RAID groups and a hot spare.)

-All three UNAS models require CMR (Conventional Magnetic Recording) drives for RAID.
-SMR (Shingled Magnetic Recording) drives are not suitable — their write-back cache architecture causes severe performance degradation during RAID rebuilds and can lead to rebuild failures on larger arrays.
+Use CMR (Conventional Magnetic Recording) NAS or enterprise drives for RAID workloads.
+Avoid SMR (Shingled Magnetic Recording) models — sustained writes and rebuild performance can be substantially worse, potentially causing rebuild failures on larger arrays.
 Seagate IronWolf/IronWolf Pro, WD Red Pro, and Toshiba N300/MG series are all CMR.
 WD Red (non-Pro) and some Seagate Barracuda models are SMR — check the manufacturer's spec sheet before purchasing.

 Recommended Drives for UniFi NAS